When can I arrive in the U.S.? Can I come early to travel?

-I would like to attend a summer course or English language instruction in the U.S. before coming to UCB.
-Can I use my UCB issued I-20 or DS-2019 to enter the U.S.?
+I would like to attend a summer course or English language instruction in the U.S. before coming to UC Berkeley.
+Can I use my UC Berkeley issued I-20 or DS-2019 to enter the U.S.?

 - Contact the Universitywide Office of EAP to inform them of your plans.

 - Contact Berkeley International Office to discuss the possibility of transferring your visa sponsorship to UC Berkeley after your arrival.

 - Prior to your arrival in the U.S., inform the visa advisor at the summer study or English language program that you will need to transfer your visa document sponsorship to UC Berkeley.
 The visa advisor will assist you with the transfer at the appropriate time.

 I would like to participate in a work program in the U.S. before coming to UC Berkeley.
 Can I use my UC Berkeley I-20 or DS-2019 to enter the U.S.?

 No. The organization that will sponsor your summer work or internship will issue you a visa document so that you may participate in their program.
 You must enter the U.S. using the visa document issued by the sponsoring organization.
 If you plan to participate in a work program, contact the Universitywide Office of EAP and to inform them of your plans.